TaskRatchet/taskratchet-python/README.md

 # taskratchet-python

+NOTE: This repository is archived and no longer maintained.
+This was done in preparation for sunsetting TaskRatchet API v1.
+Please move to v2 of the API instead.

 Python wrapper for the TaskRatchet API

 The TaskRatchet API is in its early stages.
 It may change without warning.